Horus: Horus and the pharaoh

-Horus offers life to the pharaoh, Ramesses II.
+Horus offers life (symbolized by an Ankh) to the pharaoh, Ramesses II.
 Painted limestone. c.
 1275 BCE, 19th dynasty.
 From the small temple built by Ramses II in Abydos, Louvre museum, Paris, France.

 The pharaoh was associated with many specific deities.
 He was identified directly with Horus, who represented kingship itself and was seen as a protector of the pharaoh, and he was seen as the son of Ra, who ruled and regulated nature as the pharaoh ruled and regulated society.

 The Pyramid Texts (c.
 2400–2300 BCE) describe the nature of the pharaoh in different characters as both Horus and Osiris.
 The pharaoh as Horus in life became the pharaoh as Osiris in death, where he was united with the other gods.
 New incarnations of Horus succeeded the deceased pharaoh on earth in the form of new pharaohs.The lineage of Horus, the eventual product of unions between the children of Atum, may have been a means to explain and justify pharaonic power.
 The gods produced by Atum were all representative of cosmic and terrestrial forces in Egyptian life.
 By identifying Horus as the offspring of these forces, then identifying him with Atum himself, and finally identifying the Pharaoh with Horus, the Pharaoh theologically had dominion over all the world.